wp-plugins/codepeople-post-map/readme.txt

 streetviewcontrol:  Values allowed, 0 or 1.
 Displays or hide the street-view control. [codepeople-post-map streetviewcontrol="1"]

+defaultpost: Defines the post ID, for centring the map, and display by default the infowindow corresponding to the first point associated to this post. [codepeople-post-map defaultpost="396"]

 legend:  Accepts a taxonomy name as value.
 Some common taxonomies names are:  category and post_tag, for the categories and tags, respectively.
 Displays the legend with the list of elements that belong to the taxonomy and are assigned to the posts associated with the points. [codepeople-post-map legend="category"]

 legend_title:  Text to be used as legend title. [codepeople-post-map legend="category" legend_title="Select the categories to display on map"]